 The Chi-Town Multicultural Film Festival provides nationwide exposure for thought-provoking, envelope-pushing films.
 It focuses on stories, people, and passions that are too often unexplored in mainstream filmmaking.

-Mostra IX: Brazilian Film Series Chicago
+Mostra: Brazilian Film Series Chicago

 MOSTRA (meaning “exhibit” in Portuguese) is the largest Brazilian film festival in the Midwest.
 The event’s goal is fostering conversations about social issues between academia, filmmakers, and students through Brazilian films with social conscience.